Featherweight-IP/fwrisc/doc/fwrisc_quickstart.md

 # FWRISC Quickstart

-This Quickstart guide describes a process for getting up and running with FWRISC.
+This Quickstart guide describes the process for getting up and running with FWRISC.
 Follow the process described below

 ## Setup Tools